LHNCBC/Equivalence-Classes-Data-Files/README.md

-# Equivalence Classes for LOINC Terms
+# Equivalence Classes for LOINC Terms (LOINC version 2.66)

 For some purposes, such a flowsheet, it is useful to regard groups of [LOINC](https://loinc.org/) terms as equivalent.
 We call these groups